saikat495/socketdocs/docs/overview/overview.md

 ## Identity

 ## Communities
-A community is a set of people with common interests / values / goals.
+A community is a set of people having common interests / values / goals.

 The City community is a default community based on the geo fence.
 Hence, every user will be a member of City community based on his geo location.
 {: note.}